qimaqi/ShapeSplat-Gaussian_MAE/README.md

 ## Citation

-If you find our work helpful, please consider citing the following paper and/or ⭐ the repo.
+If you find our work helpful, please consider citing the following papers and/or ⭐ our repo.
 <div style="max-width: 1200px; overflow-x: auto;">
 <pre>
 <code>